 “My focus is toward an intense awareness of the here and now: taking the unique gifts that each student brings to class today and helping them hone their talents to a more fulfilling, more aware, tomorrow.”

 A small-business owner by day, Sensei Joanne brings an entrepreneurial spirit and years of experience empowering women.
 Today she owns Strategic Living LLC, a separate business focused on providing empowerment self-defense training outside a martial arts environment.
 She began teaching workshops and seminars for women and teen girls in 1995 by assisting Sensei Aleeta in community classes, expanding offerings to the University of Washington’s Women’s Center and beyond.

 Training at FKU since 1993, Sensei Tracey started teaching classes in 1997.
-She is a first dan black belt in empty hand and a first dan in kobudo.
-She is pursuing her second dan this year!
+She is a second dan black belt in empty hand and a second dan in kobudo.

 “I have been teaching classes at FKU for over twenty years and consider myself a student with so much more to learn.“